 Director of Early Intervention Services

 Beth received a Bachelor of Science in Elementary Education from Western Carolina University in 1990.
 Her career working with children with various abilities began shortly after graduation and she knew immediately that she wanted to work with children with developmental delays

 Beth moved to Greenville, SC after getting married and joined Thrive Upstate, where she has diligently contributed in several positions during her 20 year employment with the agency.
 She is also a member of the Center for Developmental Services Management Team, and a participant on the BabyNet Coordination Team.

-Peggy holds a degree in Business Administration and joined Thrive Upstate in 1997 as a Financial Analyst.
-She was promoted to Accounting Manager in July 2013 and supports Thrive Upstate in our mission to provide services and support to as many individuals and families as possible.
+Peggy holds a degree in Business Administration and is a Certified Government Finance Officer (CGFO).
+She joined Thrive Upstate in 1997 as a Financial Analyst and is now serving as the Finance Director.
+She supports Thrive Upstate in our mission to provide services and support to as many individuals and families as possible.